hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 For example, the AU Core Organization Profile `name` element is a primitive string datatype.
 Therefore, when claiming conformance to this profile:

 - AU Core Responders **SHALL** be capable of providing a value in `Organization.name`.
-- AU Core Requestors **SHALL** be capable of an Organization resource with a value in `Organization.name`.
+- AU Core Requestors **SHALL** be capable of processing an Organization resource with a value in `Organization.name`.

 ##### Must Support - Complex Elements
 Complex elements are composed of primitive and/or other complex elements.
 Elements may have additional rules defined in the profile that also apply, e.g. terminology binding, or invariants.